suhitd1729/actioncameraforml/README.md

 **4) Computing Sharpness of Output images by GAN** <br>

 This will compute the sharpness of the output images.
-Output image folder is specified inside the python code.
+Output image folder is specified inside the python code. <br>
-Note: Each output image comprises 8*8 images.
-Batchsize of 64 images specified while running the GAN. <br>
+Note: Each output image comprises 8x8 images.
+Batchsize of 64 images has been specified while running the GAN. <br>

 grid_sharpness_measure.py